 Before applying for an LPA please consider that you will need a very detailed plan for your proposed license area.
 This includes what gear will be used, how large the gear may be, what orientation the gear will have within the LPA, and if there will be any seasonal changes to that gear orientation.
-In addition, there is a non-refundable \$50 application fee, and the entire application approval process can take 30 days or longer.
+In addition, there is a non-refundable \$100 application fee for residents, and \$400 for non residents, and the entire application approval process can take 30 days or longer.
 If approved, you will also need to renew your LPA each year, as each LPA license expires on December 31st.
-To renew an LPA, you need to fill out renewal documents (sent by DMR earlier in the year) as well as complete an educational course.
+To renew an LPA, you need to fill out renewal documents, pay a renewal fee ((sent by DMR earlier in the year) as well as complete an educational course.
 If the renewal process is not completed, all gear needs to be removed from the LPA license area before December 31st.